wp-plugins/instateam-instagram-importer/readme.txt

 == Description ==

 We built this plugin out of necessity.
-Our agency, [SPARK6](http://www.spark6.com), has a team distributed all over the word.
+Our agency, [SPARK6](http://www.spark6.com), has a team distributed all over the world.
 Instagram is a perfect way for us to convey company culture by allowing the team to post photos with the #spark6 hashtag for anything they would like surfaced on the company site.

 If you are looking for a plugin that will allow you to consolidate posts from one or more Instagram users on your Wordpress blog then this is the plugin for you!